AISquaredInc/aisquared/README.md

 ### Final Configuration and Model Creation

-Once preprocessing, postprocessing, and rendering objects have been created, these objects can then be passed to the `aisquared.config.ModelConfiguration` class.
+Once harvesting, preprocessing, analytic, postprocessing, and rendering objects have been created, these objects can then be passed to the `aisquared.config.ModelConfiguration` class.
 This class utilizes the objects passed to it to build the entire model configuration automatically.

-Finally, the `aisquared.create_air_model` takes in a `ModelConfiguration` class and an existing Keras model to create a model file compatible with the AI Squared extension and with the `.air` file extension.
+Once the `ModelConfiguration` object has been created with the required parameters, the `.compile()` method can be used to create a file with the `.air` extension that can be loaded into an application which utilizes the AI Squared JavaScript SDK.